braphael99/NLPGroup5/README.md

 #### Part 1: Getting Started

 First we recommend grabbing the dataset for training, validation, and testing.
 These are found [here](https://drive.google.com/drive/folders/10uQI2BZrtzaUejtdqNU9Sp1h0H9zhLUE).
 Please set up your file directory the following way for the code to work: Create a "Project" folder in your repository, then create a "QQA_Data" folder within this "Project" folder.
 Place the dataset files within the "QQA_Data" folder.
 Your notebook should be outside of the parent "Project" folder for the datasets to be imported correctly.

+Once complete, the directory should take on the following form:
+base:
+- Project3Code.ipynb
+- Project:
+- - QQA_Data:
+  - - QQA_dev.json
+    - QQA_test.json
+    - QQA_train.json

+Where "base" is the directory containing the repository's files.

 We then recommend installing some base and NLP packages (most recent versions) using ```pip install jupyter torch numpy matplotlib``` and ```pip install nltk spacy transformers``` We also recommend users running into issues install the latest datasets, transformers (At least version 4.11.0), and scikit-learn using ```pip install datasets transformers``` and ```pip install -U scikit-learn```.
 The first few blocks in the notebook are setting up for the rest of our code base.
 We start with a few imports and then loading our datasets.

 We then manipulate our datasets to fit the tokenization methods we are using later on.
 The manipulation of our dataset occurs from the notebook block 3 until block 7.
-Here we are doing the following to preprocess our dataset: remove variant questions and changing the answer column to either a 1 or 0 (1 for correct, 0 for incorrect).
-This leaves us with a dataset that has 4 features: A question, choice a, choice b, and a label that is our correct answer.
+Here we are doing the following to preprocess our dataset: remove variant questions and changing the answer column to either a 1 or 0 (1 for Option 2, 0 for Option 1).
+This leaves us with a dataset that has 4 features: A question, choice 1, choice 2, and a label that is our correct answer.
 We then tokenize our data so we can set up for training.
 This set up ensures that new users do not have to adjust much if anything at all to preprocess our datasets.
 Just click run and go.

 #### Part 2: Setting Up for Training